kamilakesbi/CompVis-Retina-Disease-Visualisation/README.md

 The idea is to add some interpretability to the classifier.
 I worked on two aspects :

-- Feature map : I tried to extract some interesting feature maps from convolutional layers that could faciliate visual disease identification.
+- Feature maps : I tried to extract some interesting feature maps from convolutional layers that could faciliate visual disease identification.

-- Convolutional activation map (using Grad-CAM) : ni order to visualize what parts of an OCT picture the classifier focuses on when making its prediction.
+- Convolutional activation map (using Grad-CAM) : in order to visualize what parts of an OCT picture the classifier focuses on when making its prediction.
 This can be useful to interpret the classifier and quickly detect a risk of misclassification.

 I used a pretrained model found on Kaggle : https://www.kaggle.com/plubinski/retinal-separableconv2d-99-validation